Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Singularities of the second kind.

 here we used the relation $\kappa_\nu=h_{22}/|f_v|^2|_{v=0}$ obtained by \eqref{eq:kn2} in Proposition~\ref{prop:conti}, where $\kappa_\nu(u)$ is the limiting normal curvature defined in Section~\ref{sec:prelim}.
 Then we have

-Here, we remark that $\hat\kappa'_\nu(p)$ is the derivative of $\kappa_\nu(u)$ with respect to the non-arclength parameter $u$.
+We remark that $\hat\kappa'_\nu(p)$ is the derivative of $\kappa_\nu(u)$ with respect to the non-arclength parameter $u$.
 (On the other hand, $\kappa'_\nu(p)$ in \eqref{eq:prod} is the derivative with respect to the arclength parameter.)
-Since the notion of adapted coordinate system is described in terms of first fundamental forms, the relation \eqref{eq:Vv} implies that $|\hat K(0,0)|$ is an intrinsic invariant.
-Since $\hat\kappa'_\nu(p)=d\kappa_\nu(u,0)/du|_{u=0}$ depends on the parameter $u$, we consider the co-vector
+Since the notion of adapted coordinate system is described in terms of first fundamental forms, the relation \eqref{eq:Vv} implies that $\hat K(0,0)$ is an intrinsic invariant.
+So we get the following